 These antibodies attack small and medium-sized blood vessels.

-Apart from Wegener's granulomatosis, other examples of vasculitic syndromes include:
+Apart from GPA, other examples of vasculitic syndromes include:

 - Churg-Strauss syndrome

-According to a description issued by the 2012 Chapel Hill Consensus Conference (CHCC2012), Wegener's is a:
+According to a description issued by the 2012 Chapel Hill Consensus Conference (CHCC2012), GPA is a:

 "Necrotizing granulomatous inflammation usually involving the upper and lower respiratory tract, and necrotizing vasculitis affecting predominantly small to medium vessels (e.g., capillaries, venules, arterioles, arteries, and veins).
 Necrotizing glomerulonephritis is common."